-- 3.3 Throughout this Code of Conduct, reference is made to the Principles and actions applying to "ESG ratings/data products providers".
-For these purposes, we offer the following (intentionally broad) definitions: - 3.4 "ESG ratings/data products provider" means an entity whose activities involve the provision of ESG data products and/or ESG ratings/scores. - 3.5 "ESG data product" is a product provided, or marketed as providing either a specific Environmental, Social, or Governance focus or a holistic ESG focus, or a combined focus on a combination of E, S or G factors, in respect of one or more entities, financial instruments, products or companies' ESG profile, characteristics, or exposure to ESG, climate-related or other environmental risks or impact on society and the environment.
-For the purposes of this definition, it is irrelevant whether or not the product is explicitly labelled as an "ESG data product". - 3.6 "ESG rating/score" is a product that is provided, or marketed as providing an opinion, score or other ranking issued using an established and defined ranking system, regarding the Environmental, Social and or Governance characteristics or risks in relation to one or more entities', financial instruments', or products or one or more companies' ESG profile, characteristics, or exposure to ESG, climate-related or other environmental risks or impact on society and the environment.
-For the purposes of this definition, it is irrelevant whether or not the relevant product is explicitly labelled as an "ESG rating or ESG score". - 3.7 It is important to note that our definition of ESG rating/score is not intended to suggest that ESG ratings and ESG scores are the same product, or that the terms can or should be used interchangeably in all situations.
+- 4.3 Throughout this Code of Conduct, reference is made to the Principles and actions applying to "ESG ratings/data products providers".
+For these purposes, we offer the following (intentionally broad) definitions: - 4.4 "ESG ratings/data products provider" means an entity whose activities involve the provision of ESG ratings/scores and/or data products. - 4.5 "ESG data product" is a product provided, or marketed as providing either a specific environmental, social, or governance focus or a holistic ESG focus, or a combined focus on a combination of E, S or G factors, in respect of one or more entities, financial instruments, products or companies' ESG profile, characteristics, or exposure to ESG, climate-related or other environmental risks or impact on society and the environment.
+For the purposes of this definition, it is irrelevant whether or not the product is explicitly labelled as an "ESG data product". - 4.6 "ESG rating/score" is a product that is provided, or marketed as providing an opinion, score or other ranking issued using an established and defined ranking system, regarding the environmental, social or governance characteristics or risks in relation to one or more entities', financial instruments', or products or one or more companies' ESG profile, characteristics, or exposure to ESG, climate-related or other environmental risks or impact on society and the environment.
+For the purposes of this definition, it is irrelevant whether or not the relevant product is explicitly labelled as an "ESG rating or ESG score". - 4.7 It is important to note that our definition of ESG rating/score is not intended to suggest that ESG ratings and ESG scores are the same product, or that the terms can or should be used interchangeably in all situations.
 For the purposes of this Code of Conduct, however, we do not consider that it is necessary to draw specific differences between the product types.
-ESG ratings/data products providers may feel, however, that the manner in which they implement aspects of this Code of Conduct across their business may vary depending on the product/business area, and to the extent that differences are drawn between ESG ratings and ESG scores, that there may be different styles of application between those product sets.
+ESG ratings/data products providers may feel, however, that the manner in which they implement aspects of this Code of Conduct across their business may vary depending on the product/business area, and to the extent that differences are drawn between ESG ratings and ESG scores, that there may be different styles of application between those product sets. - 4.8 Controversy alerts and second party opinions (SPOs)8: in developing this Code of Conduct, the decision was made that it should have broad application across ESG ratings and data products providers and that, consistent with this principle, it could include entities that provide controversy alerts (also referred to as controversy reports or norm-based research) or SPO providers.
+As this is a voluntary Code, it is up to organisations that offer these products to decide whether and to what extent they intend to apply the Code Principles.
+It is envisaged that signatories should explain their approach, and their justification for such approach, in their Annual Statement of Application (see paragraph 2.3).